 Don’t let money be the reason that keeps you in an abusive home or relationship.
 If you are a victim of domestic violence, you can request the court for exclusive use of the home while litigation (your case) is pending.
 You can even make this request if a divorce action was already filed.
 You can ask the Court for exclusive use and possession of the home by filing a motion.
 And if you feel that you can’t afford to pay the monthly mortgage or rent payments, you can ask the court to maintain the status quo.

 In Miami-Dade County, there’s an administrative order referred to as the status quo order which requires the parties to refrain from disrupting the norm established throughout the relationship, like who was required to pay the bills, who was supposed to pickup the kids, etc. So, if your spouse was the one that paid the monthly mortgage/rent, then he or she cannot stop paying until there’s another order from the court.

 Going through a divorce difficult.
 It feels never ending, and it consumes your thoughts.
 But you’ll get through it.
 It’s temporary.
 Your happiness is worth it.
 Trust me!

 Have more questions?
-Let us know by sending an email to: email@example.com and we will do our best to develop content directed to your question.
+Let us know by sending an email to: email@example.com and we will do our best to develop content to provide you with direction and insight.

 No Attorney-Client Relationship or Legal Advice: Communication of information by, in, to or through this Website and your receipt or use of it: (1) is not provided in the course of and does not create or constitute an attorney-client relationship; (2) is not intended as a solicitation; (3) is not intended to convey or constitute legal advice; and (4) is not a substitute for obtaining legal advice from a qualified attorney.
 You should not act upon any such information without first seeking qualified professional counsel on your specific matter.
 The hiring of an attorney is an important decision that should not be based solely upon Website communications or advertisements.
 Feel free to contact us if you need legal assistance.